ajtulloch/LaTeX2Markdown/README.md

     $P - \left(\prod_{i=1}^n p_i \right) - 1$, which is impossible.
 So this prime
     $p$ is still another prime, and $p_1, p_2, \dots p_n$ cannot be all of the primes.

-## Usage

-Once the repository has been cloned, converting your LaTeX files is as simple as calling:

-    python latex2markdown.py path/to/latex/file path/to/output/markdown/file

-For example, to compile the example LaTeX document, call

-    python latex2markdown.py examples/latex_sample.tex markdown_example.tex

 ## Supported LaTeX/AMSTeX Environments